Introduction

 Judicial Independence: The Backbone of Justice

-Judicial independence is a core principle that supports the UK's constitutional framework.
-It ensures judges can perform their duties without undue influence, maintaining public confidence in the judicial system.
+Judicial independence is a central principle of the UK's constitutional framework.
+It guarantees that judges can perform their duties free from external pressures or influence, thereby upholding public confidence in the judicial system.
+It is more than a mere principle—it is the very essence of fair justice.

 Key Protections of Judicial Independence